tulip-control/dd/doc.md

     https://docs.python.org/2/glossary.html#term-garbage-collection)
 to delete it.

-In `dd.bdd`, you have to perform the reference counting, by suitably adding to and subtracting from the counter associated to the node you reference.
+In `dd.bdd`, you have to perform the reference counting by suitably adding to and subtracting from the counter associated to the node you reference.
-Also, garbage collection has to be explicitly invoked (or as a side-effect of invoking reordering).
-So, if you don't need to collect garbage, then you can skip the reference counting.
+Also, garbage collection is invoked either explicitly or by reordering (explicit or dynamic).
+So if you don't need to collect garbage, then you can skip the reference counting (not recommended).

 ### Reference counting